2017/06: I attended the Summer School on Probablistic Numerics (June 18-23) in Dobbiaco, Italy.

-I will attend the Google Machine Learning Summit in Zurich on June 12-14 and present a poster.
+2017/06: I attended the Google Machine Learning Summit in Zurich on June 12-14 and presented a poster.

 Prior to joining the Max Planck Institute as a Ph.D. student, I studied Mathematics (B.Sc.) and Scientific Computing (M.Sc.) at Heidelberg University and spent some time as a visiting student at Tsinghua University in Beijing.